Skip to content

 Window filtering matches against window or app identifiers you configure.
 Patterns are evaluated before capture, so excluded surfaces are not processed.

 Category-based exclusion applies in addition to your patterns: password managers are always excluded and cannot be disabled.
-Optional category blocks include banking, health, and adult content.
+Optional category blocks include banking, health, and adult content, and you can add your own custom domain exclusions.
+Built-in deny rules also keep private browser windows, remote-desktop surfaces, and protected domains out of capture.
 These rules reduce the chance of highly sensitive material entering the index even if a custom pattern misses an edge case.

 Duplicate frame detection